infrahq/infra/docs/cli.md

 ### Options

 ```
   -c, --config string                   config file
-      --db string               path to database file (default "$HOME/.infra/infra.db")
+      --db string                       path to database file (default "~/.infra/infra.db")
   -h, --help                            help for registry
-      --initial-apikey string   initial api key for adding destinations
+      --engine-api-key string   initial api key for adding destinations
+      --root-api-key string             the root api key for privileged actions
       --sync-interval int               the interval (in seconds) at which Infra will poll sources for users and groups (default 30)
-      --tls-cache string        path to directory to cache tls self-signed and Let's Encrypt certificates (default "$HOME/.infra/cache")
+      --tls-cache string                path to directory to cache tls self-signed and Let's Encrypt certificates (default "~/.infra/cache")
       --ui                              enable ui
       --ui-proxy string                 proxy ui requests to this host
 ```

 ## `infra engine`